GSA-TTS/FAC-transition-site/src/data/download/migration.md

 ## How to work with this data

 The `invalidauditrecord` is most useful in terms of identifying the handful of audits that contained irreconcilable migration errors.
-However, these errors would not have prevented oversight from happening.
+For example, a record may have been missing one or more sections of the SF-SAC.
+These tables record the audits that were, quite literally, incomplete, and brought into the new system despite this.

 The `inspectionrecords` are most useful in understanding what changes were enacted in order to modernize historical data.
 The table contains 15 columns: